angie-tucker/tplinkusa-outdoor/source/use_case/uc_football.rst

-Outdoor Wireless Example : School football stadium
+Outdoor Wireless Example : School Football Stadium
 ==================================================

 .. image:: /images/uc_football.png
     :width: 100%
     :align: center

-At the school football stadium, you may want to provide basic Internet access to all the audiences, to share the pictures or the videos.
-Most of the time, the football stadium is away from the office and has no network cable buried when it was built.
-How can we provide the network services to the bench area?
+At the high school football stadium, you may want to provide basic Internet access to all audiences for sharing event pictures, videos or for accessing online event info.
+Most of the time, the football stadium is away from the school office and has no network cable buried when it was built.
+How can we provide network services to the bench area?

 To the bench area
 -----------------